eoscostarica/guide.eoscostarica.io/docs/flight-methology.md

 ## Flight handbook

-Agile, light and unceremonious frame. to offer features in an efficient and continuous manner, it is a way to Align, plan and reflect on the work, it is something that must be carried out in the way that makes the most sense for the specific team; and does not conflict with the use practices of Flights.
+Agile, light and unceremonious frame to offer features in an efficient and continuous manner, it is a way to align, plan and reflect on the work, it is something that must be carried out in the way that makes the most sense for the specific team; and does not conflict with the use practices of Flights.
 For start-ups, and teams that typically work under conditions of extreme uncertainty, the ongoing approach will be far more beneficial.

 ## Flight definition